 Writing has many stages before it reaches paper – generating ideas, noticing likenesses, deciding on one main idea, eliminating others, choosing appropriate words, and putting them in an order that readers can follow – not to mention problems with the physical act of writing.

-Your child with LD may struggle anywhere along the path.
-But if he or she writes for a reason and an audience, half the battle is won.
+Your child may not always love to sit down and write.
+But if he or she can learn to write for a reason and an audience, half the battle is won.
 Incorporate writing naturally into play and it need not be a chore for your child or for you.
 Let those ideas flow into print and sparkle.